ouhadjilyes/E-commerce-store/README.md

 follow these steps to clone and get this app running :

-NOTE : you need to change the settings for the secret-key and database in config/settings.py for the app to run succesfully.
+NOTE : you need to change the settings for the secret-key , database and make DEBUG=True in config/settings.py for the app to run succesfully.

  - First clone this repo :